disgoorg/disgo/README.md

 ### Building a DisGo Instance

-Build a bot client to interact with the discord api
+Build a bot client to interact with the Discord API
 ```go
 package main